-Long-acting bronchodilators also can be used as control medicines.
-These relax the muscles of the airways for up to 12 hours, but can't be used for quick relief of symptoms because they don't start to work immediately.
+Long-acting bronchodilators also can be prescribed.
+These medicines relax the muscles of the airways for up to 12 hours.

-Even if your child takes long-term control medicine regularly, quick-relief medicine will still be needed to handle flare-ups when they happen.
+Even if your child takes long-term control medicine regularly, quick-relief medicine is still needed to handle flare-ups when they happen.

-Your doctor will decide which type of medicine your child needs based on the severity of asthma symptoms and how often they happen.
-Be sure to report any concerns or changes in the symptoms to help your doctor find the best treatment.
-Both the type and dosage of medicine needed are likely to change over time.
+Your doctor will decide which type of medicine your child needs based on his or her symptoms and how often they happen.
+Be sure to report any concerns or changes in the symptoms to help your doctor find the best treatment and also make updates when needed.

 Reviewed by: Elana Pearl Ben-Joseph, MD